typesense/typesense-instantsearch-adapter/README.md

 const typesenseInstantsearchAdapter = new TypesenseInstantSearchAdapter({
   server: {
-    apiKey: "abcd", // Be sure to use the search-only-api-key
+    apiKey: "abcd", // Be sure to use an API key that only allows search operations
     nodes: [
       {
         host: "localhost",